 The different Chamomile Oils that we carry…

 Blue Chamomile essential oil has a high content of azulene, the active organic compound of chamomile, which bears a blue color.
-Azulene has anti-inflammatory, skin healing properties.
 This oil is most suitable as an ingredient for skin care products.
 Blue chamomile is derived from the German chamomile plant, which is an upright growing annual.
-There are German chamomile plants that were breed for a high azulene content to use in the manufacturing of medicinal chamomile products.

-Roman Chamomile essential oil is used for its skin healing properties in the manufacturing of body care products, as well as for aromatherapy.
+Roman Chamomile essential oil is used in body care recipes, as well as for aromatherapy.
 It has a very pleasant, soothing, apple-like aroma.
 The Roman chamomile plant is a low growing, perennial ground cover.

 Moroccan Chamomile essential oil is not from a true chamomile plant.
 It is used mainly in perfume blends, and for aromatherapy.
 The plant is an annual that grows in the Mediterranean and in the Middle East.
 This is a product new to the market, it does not have a long history of traditional uses like true chamomile.

 Our 1/8 oz. and 1/4 oz. oils are packaged in an amber vial with screw cap.
 A dropper is provided, though we do not recommend storing the dropper in the bottle.
 1/2 oz. and 1 oz. sizes are packaged in an amber glass bottle with a reducer cap.